-- Shift Arithmetic Right - Shifts the destination byte, word, or doubleword operand to the right by one or by the number of bits specified in the count operand - Count :an immediate value or the value contained in CL - The processor preserves the sign of the operand by shifting in zeros on the left (high-order) side if the value is positive or by shifting by ones if the value is negative. - SAR preserves the sign of the register or memory operand as it shifts the operand to the right by the logical shifts move 0 in the rightmost bit for a logical left shift;
+- Shift Arithmetic Right - Shifts the destination byte, word, or doubleword operand to the right by one or by the number of bits specified in the count operand - Count :an immediate value or the value contained in CL - The processor preserves the sign of the operand by shifting in zeros on the left (high-order) side if the value is positive or by shifting by ones if the value is negative. - SAR preserves the sign of the register or memory operand as it shifts the operand to the right by the specified number of bit positions. - CF receives the last bit shifted out of the right of the operand.